MidknightMantra/Tenebri/README.md

 ---

-> ⚔️ *Knight Bot promotes responsible automation — power should always come with discipline.*
+> ⚔️ *Tenebri promotes responsible automation — power should always come with discipline.*